 1. Nominated members

-A nominated member of a House becomes disqualified for being a member of the House if he joins any political party after the expiry of six months from the date on which he takes his seat in the house.
+A nominated member of a House becomes disqualified from being a member of the House if he joins any political party after the expiry of six months from the date on which he takes his seat in the House.

 1. Exceptions